-Altarum is the lead organization for the Quality Payment Program Resource Center™ for the Midwest, a collaboration among 10 key partners across Michigan, Ohio, Indiana, Illinois, Kentucky, Wisconsin, and Minnesota.
+Altarum is the lead organization for the Quality Payment Program Resource Center® for the Midwest, a collaboration among 10 key partners across Michigan, Ohio, Indiana, Illinois, Kentucky, Wisconsin, and Minnesota.

 Email us for more information at any time: email@example.com

-Altarum's newest tool, MIPScast™, is now available on the portal.
-MIPScast™ is designed to easily import your actual practice data to calculate your points earned, and accurately estimate your Merit-based Incentive Payment System, or MIPS, Final Score under the CMS Quality Payment Program.
-MIPScast™ provides simple score comparisons so you can pick the quality measures, specialty set, and reporting methods that yield the highest scores across all MIPS categories.
-Check out the MIPScast™ fact sheet to learn more.
+Altarum's newest tool, MIPScast®, is now available on the portal.
+MIPScast® is designed to easily import your actual practice data to calculate your points earned, and accurately estimate your Merit-based Incentive Payment System, or MIPS, Final Score under the CMS Quality Payment Program.
+MIPScast® provides simple score comparisons so you can pick the quality measures, specialty set, and reporting methods that yield the highest scores across all MIPS categories.
+Check out the MIPScast® fact sheet to learn more.

-As part of the Great Lakes Practice Transformation Network (GLPTN) we are supporting organizations through patient-centric practice transformation, providing direct TA on quality reporting (e.g. PQRS), and supporting local quality improvement efforts to help prepare clinicians for participation in value-based payment systems.
-This TA program is available at no cost to both primary care and specialty medical providers and their office staff.
+As part of the Great Lakes Practice Transformation Network (GLPTN) Altarum supported organizations through patient-centric practice transformation, providing direct TA on quality reporting (e.g. PQRS), and supporting local quality improvement efforts to help prepare clinicians for participation in value-based payment systems.
+This TA program was available to both primary care and specialty medical providers and their office staff, and provided.

-The GLPTN will work with clinicians on practice-identified improvement priorities as well as targeted quality measures and other performance data to drive improvement.
-Examples include:
+The GLPTN worked with clinicians on practice-identified improvement priorities as well as targeted quality measures and other performance data to drive improvement.
+Examples included: